caltechlibrary/cli/README.md

 # package cli

-_cli_ is a Golang package to encourage a more consistant command line user interface in programs written for Caltech Library.
+_cli_ is a Golang package intended to encourage a more consistant command line user interface in programs written for Caltech Library using Go.

 Features include: